 For example, obesity is the result of poor diet and/or a sluggish liver which causes a sluggish metabolism.
 A sluggish liver is often associated with gallstones because the liver and gallbladder are interconnected.
 And gallstones are formed because of "bile stasis" due to a sluggish gallbladder.
 Fatty liver (a common complication of diabetes) is also an indicator of liver weakness, and chronic diarrhea (yet another common diabetes symptom) is caused by a weak spleen according to Chinese medicine.

-It is well known that diet, obesity, food allergies, viral infections, and stress are all contributing factors for diabetes, but my understanding is that these factors either cause or are caused by a weak liver, spleen, and pancreas.
+It is well known that diet, obesity, food allergies, viral infections, and stress are all contributing factors for diabetes, but few are aware that these factors may be caused by a weak liver, spleen, and pancreas.
 For example, obesity is the result of poor diet and/or a sluggish liver which causes a sluggish metabolism.
-A sluggish liver is often associated with gallstones because the liver and gallbladdder are interconnected.
+A sluggish liver is often associated with gallstones because the liver and gallbladder are interconnected.
 And gallstones are formed because of "bile stasis" due to a sluggish gallbladder.
 Fatty liver (a common complication of diabetes) is also an indicator of liver weakness, and chronic diarrhea (yet another common diabetes symptom) is caused by a weak spleen according to Chinese medicine.

 In women, iodine's ability to revive hormonal sensitivity back to normal significantly improves Insulin sensitivity and other hormones.

-For diabetes, take at least 50 mg per day of Iodine (a combination of both elemental and potassium iodine) and selenium must also be taken in order for iodine to work properly.
+For diabetes, take at least 150 ug per day (12.5 mg) of Iodine (a combination of both elemental and potassium iodine) and selenium must also be taken in order for iodine to work properly.

 Natural Remedies for Diabetes: